 With employees working from home, isolated and dependent on the security of their home wireless networks, the answer is clear: increased vulnerability to cyberattacks.

-Yet Öykü Isik, IMD Professor of Technology Management, says that the real danger does not lie in the cybersecurity incident itself, but in the company’s handling of such attacks.
+Yet Öykü Isik, IMD Professor of Digital Strategy & Cybersecurity, says that the real danger does not lie in the cybersecurity incident itself, but in the company’s handling of such attacks.
 By prioritizing processes, she says victims can limit the damage done to their data, their customers and their coffers.